- General Instructions

 |* These numbers may change without notice.
 For updates, go to IRS.gov/Form2848 and search under "Recent Developments."|

 Use Form 2848 to authorize an individual to represent you before the IRS.
 See Substitute Form 2848, later, for information about using a power of attorney other than a Form 2848 to authorize an individual to represent you before the IRS.
 The individual you authorize must be eligible to practice before the IRS.
-Form 2848, Part II, Declaration of Representative, lists eligible designations in items (a)-(r).
-You may authorize a student who works in a qualified Low Income Taxpayer Clinic (LITC) or Student Tax Clinic Program (STCP) to represent you under a special order issued by the Taxpayer Advocate Service.
-See Students in LITCs and the STCP in Part II.
+Form 2848, Part II, Declaration of Representative, lists eligible designations in items (a)–(r).
+You may authorize a student who works in a qualified Low Income Taxpayer Clinic (LITC) or Student Tax Clinic Program (STCP) to represent you under a special appearance authorization issued by the Taxpayer Advocate Service.
+See Qualifying students in LITCs and STCPs under Part II.
 Declaration of Representative, later.
-Your authorization of an eligible representative will also allow that individual to request and inspect your confidential tax information.
+Your authorization of an eligible representative will also allow that individual to inspect and/or receive your confidential tax information.

-Use Form 8821, Tax Information Authorization, if you want to authorize an individual or organization to request and inspect your confidential tax return information, but do not want to authorize an individual to represent you before the IRS.
+Use Form 8821, Tax Information Authorization, if you want to authorize an individual or organization to inspect and/or receive your confidential tax return information, but do not want to authorize an individual to represent you before the IRS.